 Before you (the borrower) can qualify for a parent PLUS loan, you must meet three requirements:

 - You must be a parent — biological or adoptive — of a dependent child who is enrolled at least half time as an undergraduate in a participating school.
-Eligible schools are known as Title IV schools because they can access federal student aid.
 Under certain circumstances, a stepparent can apply for this loan.

 - Both the borrower and the student must meet the general federal student financial aid requirements.
-These requirements include being a U.S. citizen or an eligible noncitizen, having a Social Security number and the student being enrolled in an eligible program and school.
+The borrower must be a U.S. citizen or an eligible noncitizen and have a Social Security number, and the student must be enrolled in an eligible program and school.

 Though the parent will be applying for the parent PLUS loan, the student must fill out the Free Application for Federal Student Aid (FAFSA) form first.
 Then your school can direct you on how to proceed with the Direct PLUS Loan application.
 Remember: No FAFSA, no parent PLUS loan.

-Your total loan amount is based on a school’s cost of attendance.
+You can borrow the total amount of attendance costs for your child, minus any financial assistance or scholarships received.
 This includes tuition, fees, room and board, books, supplies, transportation and loan fees.
 Miscellaneous expenses, including a personal computer, child care, study abroad costs and disability-related expenses, may be eligible as well.
 The total amount varies by school.